wykurz/rcp/README.md

 rrm
 ===

-`rrm` is a simple tool to remove large numbers of files.
+`rrm` is a simple tool for removing large numbers of files.
 Note the basic usage is equivalent to `rm -rf`.

 ```
 USAGE: